-The good news is that, regardless of where you stay in Tokyo, every district is well connected by a wonderful subway system that allows you to travel to any point in the city with no more than one transfer.
-Have a look at this ward map below to see how the central part of the city is laid out:
+The good news is that, regardless of where you stay in Tokyo, every district is well connected by an efficient subway system that allows you to get to any point in the city with no more than one transfer.
+Have a look at this ward map below to see how the city is laid out:

 Minato is a fairly sprawling ward with no single center and many interesting districts: Roppongi is Tokyo’s best-known nightlife district for foreigners, and it’s filled with an endless assortment of nightclubs.
 During the day, it is an urban center filled with offices, apartments and nice shops.
 Roppongi Hills, a 27-acre complex, is the most famous with over 200 shops, restaurants, entertainment facilities and apartments.
 The iconic Tokyo Tower is located in an area next to Roppongi, and is an easy 10-15 minute walk away.

 An island in the middle of Tokyo Bay, Odaiba is Tokyo’s newest district.
 Connected to the mainland by Rainbow Bridge, you’ll find plenty of entertaining options throughout this modern oasis of futuristic buildings.